ludico1959/compassolisa/README.md

 node src/app/server.js
 ```

-Then you will need to open another terminal on your machine and start MongoDD.
+Then you will need to open another terminal on your machine and start MongoDB.
 Just type the following command on the cmd.exe (or another command-line interpreter) screen:

 ```
 mongod
 ```

-If MongoDD is properly installed on your machine, it will start the service showing that port 27017 has been started.
+If MongoDB is properly installed on your machine, it will start the service showing that port 27017 has been started.

 ### 5️⃣ Testing the application with Postman
 Use the Postman request collection from the repository to easily test the endpoints!